dondreytaylor/capway-instagram-test/README.md

 # Developer Assessment

-Referencing the designs below, create an iOS application that mimics the functionality of Instagram.
+Referencing the designs below, create an iOS application that mimics a minimal amount of functionality of Instagram.

 ![Screens](readme-assets/screens.png)